 water (for the sauce)

 Finely chop the garlic (or use a garlic press).
-Finely chop the long green chilli (if using).
+Finely chop the long red chilli (see ingredients list), if using.
 In a medium saucepan, melt the butter with a dash of olive oil over a medium heat.
 Add the garlic and chilli (if using) and cook until fragrant, 1-2 minutes.
-Add the basmati rice, water (for the rice) and salt and bring to the boil.
+Add the basmati rice, water (for the rice) and the salt, stir, then bring to the boil.
 Reduce the heat to low and cover with a lid.
 Cook for 10 minutes, then remove from the heat and keep covered until the rice is tender and the water is absorbed, 10 minutes.

 TIP: The rice will finish cooking in its own steam so don't peek!

 Heat a medium frying pan over a medium-high heat.
-Add the broccolini with a splash of water and cook, stirring, until softened and the water has evaporated, 3 minutes.
-Add a drizzle of olive oil and the snow peas.
-Cook until tender, 4-5 minutes.
-Add the soy sauce, stir to coat, then transfer to a medium bowl and cover to keep warm.
+Add the broccolini and a splash of water and cook, stirring, until the broccolini has softened and the water has evaporated, 4 minutes.
+Add a drizzle of olive oil and the Asian greens.
+Cook until wilted, 1-2 minutes.
+Add the soy sauce, stir to coat, then transfer to a bowl and cover to keep warm.

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
-Season the snapper on both sides with salt and pepper and add to the pan.
+Season the snapper on both sides with salt and pepper, then add to the pan.
 Cook until just cooked through, 2-4 minutes each side.

-TIP: The fish is cooked through when it turns from translucent to white.
+TIP: Fish is cooked through when the centre turns from translucent to white.

-Remove the pan from the heat and pour the Sichuan garlic paste and water (for the sauce) over the snapper.
+Remove the pan from the heat, then add the Sichuan garlic paste and water (for the sauce) over the snapper.
 Turn to coat.

-Divide the chilli-garlic rice between bowls and top with the Sichuan glazed snapper and soy greens.
-Spoon over any excess glaze from the pan and garnish with the crispy shallots and coriander.
-Serve with the lime wedges.
+Divide the chilli-garlic rice between plates and top with the Sichuan-glazed snapper and soy greens.
+Spoon over excess glaze from the pan.
+Garnish with the coriander and crispy shallots.
+Serve with the lemon wedges.